MHenderson/maximal-room-squares/README.md

   # these symbols are available
   available <- R[R$row == e[1] & R$col == e[2], "avail"]$avail[[1]]

+  # if there are fewer than 2 available symbols then move to the next empty cell
   if(length(available) < 2) { next() }

-  # these pairs are available
+  # these are the available pairs
   Pe <- intersect(P, combn(available, 2, simplify = FALSE))

+  # if there are none, then move to the next empty cell
   if(length(Pe) < 1) { next() }

+  # choose the first suitable pair
   p <- Pe[[1]]

   # assign p to cell e,